meraaz/Linux-Server-Configuration/README.md

 CREATE USER grader WITH PASSWORD 'catalog_password';
 CREATE DATABASE catalog OWNER grader;
 ```
-- to get out of postgresql our
+- to get out of postgresql
 `\q`

 - then to get back to grader user